Mahi-markus/hotel_info_LLM/README.md

 ```bash
 docker-compose up --build
 ```
-**incase if you see any error just press ctrl-c in order to stop the server and "docker-compose up" again**
+**incase if you see any error just press ctrl-c in order to stop the docker and "docker-compose up" again**
 ---

 ## Running the Application